mobiusml/gemlite/README.md

 </div>

-**GemLite** is a collection of CUDA and Triton kernels designed for efficient low-bit matrix multiplication, emphasizing simplicity and reusability.
+**GemLite** is a collection of Triton kernels designed for efficient low-bit matrix multiplication, emphasizing simplicity and reusability.
 It provides a practical solution for achieving significant performance gains, delivering up to **7-8x faster prefill** and **3-6x faster decoding** compared to default Torch AO kernels.
 For more detailed benchmarks, check the [Performance](#performance) section.

 GemLite strikes the perfect balance between **flexibility** and **performance**, allowing users to easily use and modify the codebase to develop high-performance kernels optimized for their specific hardware.
 We have included multiple versions of the kernels optimized for 4090, A100s, and H100s to maximize performance across different platforms.